cvicens/state-machine-assistant/README.md

 Now you could start creating custom resources managed by the AMQ Streams Operator, such as `Kafka`, `Kafka Connect`, etc.

+> **<span style="color:red">IMPORTANT:</span>** If later when creating your Kafka cluster it get's stuck after creating the Zookeeper cluster ask your admin to have a look to the Operator pod in namespace `openshift-operators`.
+It could be related to a race condition if the whole cluster has been restarted and the Operator pod was faster than the OpenShift API server.

 ### Deploying the Camel K Operator